ABOUT THE FESTIVAL

 FILMMAKER INFO

-Filmmakers will be notified by November 4, 2025 as to their status after a review of all films by a panel of judges.
-Those filmmakers whose films are selected for screening at the festival will receive an official selection notice and will be expected to provide a screening copy of their film in DCP format.
+Filmmakers will be notified by November 5, 2026 as to their status after a review of all films by a panel of judges.
+Those filmmakers whose films are selected for screening at the festival will receive an official selection notice and will be expected to provide a screening copy of their film in the requested format.

 The Best of Fest Award is a judges award given to films which conveyed the message of their film in a superior manner.
 Recipients of this special award will also be able to access a laurel after the Fest on FilmFreeway.